 Accounts note that Booth was seriously injured in 1874 or 1875 when he was thrown from his carriage in Cos Cob while on his way to Stamford for supplies.
 Fortunately, he was able to recover from these injuries and return to his touring and stage work.
 Newspaper accounts of the time indicate that Booth socialized with prominent Greenwich resident Commodore E. C. Benedict.
 He spent the Fourth of July 1884 at Benedict’s Indian Harbor great estate.
 Commodore Benedict reported that it was aboard his yacht, Oneida, that Edwin Booth originally proposed the idea for The Players Club where actors and managers could meet both socially and professionally.

 It is interesting how something as simple as the letterhead on stationery can provide so many connections between people and places, some of them leading right back to Greenwich.
 These leads can be a treasure trove for those with a wide variety of interests and are one of the many potential rewards of working with the archival collections.
 Keep this in mind when considering exploring a topic of interest to you.
 The Historical Society is here to help.

-Lost Landscape Revealed: Childe Hassam and The Red Mill, Cos Cob is on view at the Greenwich Historical Society January 16-March 28, 2021.
-Click here to find more information about visiting and reserving timed tickets here.
+Lost Landscape Revealed: Childe Hassam and The Red Mill, Cos Cob was on view at the Greenwich Historical Society January 16-March 28, 2021.
+Watch the gallery talk video here.